puppetlabs/puppet-docs/source/pe/3.0/install_basic.markdown

   4. Cloud Provisioner Role
   5. Agents

-The [Puppet Enterprise Deployment Guide](/guides/deployment_guide/index.html) contains more information about the installation process and how to set up the various roles.

 With that knowledge in hand, the installation process on each node is as follows:

 * Unarchive the installer tarball, usually with `tar -xzf <TARBALL FILE>`.